opengeospatial/geoparquet/format-specs/geoparquet.md

 ["Polygon", "MultiPolygon"].
 Or if having 3D points, it is not sufficient to specify "Point", but it is expected to list "Point Z".

+#### Polygon winding

+The winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
+Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
+Traversing vertices of rings in order, the interior of the polygon is on the left.

 #### edges

 This attribute indicates how to interpret the edges of the geometries: whether the line between two points is a straight cartesian line or the shortest line on the sphere (geodesic line).
 Available values are: